 Setting the Clipping Plane

-You may have noticed your objects mysteriously disappearing.
+You may have noticed your objects further away mysteriously disappearing.
 The computer uses clipping planes to save memory.
 There is a cubic area where models exist, outside of that region they disappear.

 In any of the modeling windows, choose View->Camera Attribute Editor...